 Pre-Teaching Vocabulary (PTV) is a vocabulary teaching methodology that uses symbols and pictures from Communicate in Print (or CIP, see http://www.widgit.com) on visual prompt cards to support teaching children how to learn new words.

-By Pip St JohnResearch Skills LfL Question Cards (Doc)
+By Pip St JohnResearch Skills LfL Question Cards (DOC file, will download to your computer)

-Developed by Pip St JohnSentence Builders (Word Docs in Zip file)
+Developed by Pip St JohnSentence Builders (PDF, will download to your computer)

-Sentence builders are made for both fiction and non-fiction texts and can be a springboard for teachers to create their own (acknowledge Black Sheep Press please).
-The sentence builders specifically aim to reduce the pressure on children to be able to create and construct their ideas into a written form without the worry of whether they can spell and/or recall any of the key words – they are there available to use and apply.
-There are further blank sentence builders on which children can input the information from text themselves.
+Sentence builders are made for both fiction and non-fiction texts and can be a springboard for teachers to create their own.
+The sentence builders specifically aim to reduce the pressure on children to be able to create and construct their ideas into a written form without the worry of whether they can spell and/or recall any of the key words.

-Sentence builders can support language development across the curriculum.
-Provide and model a sentence frame on the whiteboard or a wall.
+Sentence builders can support language development across the curriculum and provide and model a sentence frame on the whiteboard or a wall.
 Encourage learners to use the frame for speaking and in writing: e.g. to make predictions, offer cause effect statements, describe a process etc.